Healthy Homes Assessment Mahora

 Mahora Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Mahora and New Zealand rental houses where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement to all Mahora and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate conformance with all Healthy Homes Standard that apply or will be in force to your rental home.
+• Landlords and property managers must keep records that prove compliance with each Healthy Homes Standard that apply or will be in force during the tenancy of your rental home.

-• Property managers and private landlords should make sure their rental properties conform to the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.
+• Property managers and private landlords are required to ensure their rental properties comply with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

-• All households let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2024